deepset-ai/haystack-search-pipeline-streamlit/README.md

 ## Pushing to Hugging Face Spaces 🤗

-Below is an exaople GitHub action that will let you push your Streamlit app straight to the Hugging Face Hub as a Space.
+Below is an example GitHub action that will let you push your Streamlit app straight to the Hugging Face Hub as a Space.

 A few things to pay attention to: